 Roderick on the Line is rapid-fire nonsense.
 It’s incredible – often literally.

-The podcast is hosted by Merlin Mann (writer/broadcaster) and John Roderick (musician/writer).
-Mann is a highly-strung, distractible wit; Roderick a curious mix of misanthrope and extrovert.
+The podcast is hosted by Merlin Mann (writer/broadcaster/former productivity guru) and John Roderick (musician/writer).
+Mann is a highly-strung, distractable wit; Roderick a curious mix of misanthrope and extrovert.

-They don’t often talk about writing, but I still find the show valuable for my work.
+They don’t often talk about writing, but I still find the show valuable in a work-skewed way.
 The shows are hour-long tangles of tangents delivered with such quick wit that I can’t help be inspired.
 I’m not 100% the inspiration is healthy, but it’s there.

 Ep.
 176: “The Opossum Had Distracted Me”.
-I’m not going to try and explain it.
-Just listen.
+I’m not going to try and summarise this.
+Trust me.

 Each week Dan, James, Anna and Andy discuss their favourite facts unearthed in the past seven days.